Covid-19 - Information

 Parents and carers of pupils eligible for Free School Meals have been contacted via email regarding an update to the school’s provision.
-Pupils in school during the partial closure period will need to bring a packed lunch, unless the pupil is entitled to a Free School Meal, and in which case a packed lunch will be provided.
+Pupils in school during the partial closure period will need to bring a packed lunch.

 Welfare and Safeguarding Support

 Pupils are informed that the usual ‘Healing Helpers’ email address is still active and monitored daily by Pastoral staff.
 Pupils can use this email address to contact the school for support if required.
 Click here to email Healing Helpers.

 As per usual protocol, parental concerns should be reported to the school via the school office email address.
 Your concerns will be dealt with by a member of the Pastoral Team at their earliest convenience.
 Click here to email the office.

 Further links and websites will also be published on the school’s social media pages: